 Pasar Seni is an excellent place to watch painters, woodcarvers, leather crafters and other artisans at work.
 There are often music, dance and puppetry performances on the central outdoor stage.

 This wonderful zoo houses many of Indonesia’s rare and endangered wildlife species, including the Komodo Dragon, the Sumateran Tiger, Orangutans, and the Cendrawasih bird.

 The atmosphere is extremely pleasant, with long shaded walkways winding among the impressive exhibits.

-Standing at 125 metres and topped with 35 kilograms of gold, Monas is commonly identified as the most renowned and prominent landmark.
+Standing at 125 metres and decorated with 35 kilograms of gold, Monas is commonly identified as the renowned and prominent landmark.